-Tempe Town Lake Spring Series
+Tempe Town Lake Cool Sunday Summer Series

-Race Committee Assignments:
+Race Committee Schedule

 Here’s a list of the people who hold certification to drive AYC powerboats.
 AYC requires that anyone driving an AYC-owned boat at Lake Pleasant be 18 or older and hold certification for safe powerboat operation from US Sailing.
 Boats at Tempe Town Lake are owned by the Arizona Sailing Foundation (ASF) and drivers of those boats must be approved by the City of Tempe.
 The approved TTL boat drivers include US Sailing-certified powerboat operators, US Sailing-certified Small Boat Instructors, and anyone who has been checked out and approved by the City of Tempe.
 If you’re interested in having certification for safe powerboat operation, please contact Rob Gibbs to join the next powerboat class.
-If you have received certification by US Sailing but are not on the list, please contact AYC Fleet Captain Greg Woodcock.
+If you have received certification by US Sailing but are not on the list, please contact AYC Fleet Captain Steve Brown.

 Don’t have a boat for Tempe Town Lake Racing?
 Adopt One of Ours!

 New to racing?
 Want to try it?
 Consider being crew, taking our introductory class, or plunge in using your own boat or an adopted boat.
 Here’s a written introduction to Lake Pleasant racing and here’s a brief introduction to Tempe Town Lake racing.
 The procedures are a little different at each lake.